implex-code-repo/implex-site/_posts/vacancies/2022-10-06-lead-site-reliability-engineer.md

 ---
 layout: vacancy
 title: "Lead Site Reliability Engineer"
-description: "Full-time experienced DevOps/SRE with Azure/AWS/GCP and Docker/Kubernetes which will build a microservices architecture for an online learning platform that contains a variety of modern content and libraries"
+ogDescription: "Full-time experienced DevOps/SRE with Azure/AWS/GCP and Docker/Kubernetes which will build a microservices architecture for an online learning platform that contains a variety of modern content and libraries"
 category: "Vacancy"
 tag: "Devops"
+keywords: ''
 ---
 ![](../../../../assets/img/vacancy/reability.png)